peterkibuchi/boss-machine/README.md

 # Boss Machine
-> An Express.js API to serve information to a Boss Machine, a unique management application for today’s most accomplished (evil) entrepreneurs. [_Muahahahaaa_]
+> An Express.js web API to serve information to a Boss Machine, a unique management application for today’s most accomplished (evil) entrepreneurs. [_Muahahahaaa_]

 ## Table of Contents
 * [General Info](#general-information)